RasaHQ/rasa-demo/data/nlu/nlu.md

 - yes but who are you in your heart
 - may i know your name
 - what is rasa mascot
+- what are you
+- your name
+- your real name friend

 ## intent:ask_why_contribute
 - What can I bring to help your code